tweedegolf/prometheus-client/README.md

+# Not maintained

+Since Tweede Golf does not use / maintain this library anymore (for several years already) - this repository is archived.
+If you like like to maintain this - please contact us at support@tweedegolf.com

 # Tweede Golf Prometheus PHP Client
 A PHP Client for prometheus, providing several storage backends.
 This client mostly follows the guidelines as specified in the [prometheus docs].